ghostedpants/tutorials/README.md

 This was originally created out of frustration during a particularly annoying college course.

-**2. Minecraft Server Hosting: Port Forwarding with Metronet & Eero Routers** - *A guide that shows Metronet users who are unfamiliar with server management how to open a port on your Eero router and host a server.*
+**2. Minecraft Server Hosting: Port Forwarding with Metronet & Eero Routers**\
+*A guide that shows Metronet users who are unfamiliar with server management how to open a port on your Eero router and host a server.*

 Contains the following content:
 * Definitions of common terms used throughout the guide.